 Lingua classes are small and personalized.
 We have no more than 20 students per level in class and most classes average 12-16 students.

 How many hours per week will I attend class?

 This will depend upon your program.
 The Intensive English program is 18 hours per week (required for F-1 visa students), the semi-intensive program is 16 hours per week and part-time English is 12 hours per week.
-The schedule for Intensive English is Monday-Thursday, on morning, afternoon and evening schedules, from 9:00am – 2:00pm.
-Electives courses (which may be taken as stand-alone courses) are usually six hours per week but are offered occasionally at different schedules, either more intensive or sporadic.
+The schedule for Intensive English is Monday-Thursday, on morning, afternoon and evening schedules, from 9:00am – 1:15pm, 12-4:15pm, or 6-8:45pm, however schedules may vary according to location.
+Elective courses (which may be taken as stand-alone courses) are usually six hours per week but are offered occasionally on different schedules, either more intensive or sporadic.

 Are there any extracurricular activities?

 Lingua arranges for several field trips during each term to restaurants, museums, parks, among others.
 There are also special in-school events during the year such as Halloween, Thanksgiving and Christmas celebrations, International Day events and graduation celebrations.
 Lingua students will also receive information regarding Millennia Atlantic university and Broward College school and community events, many of which are free with your student ID.

 How long is the Intensive English program (IEP) course?

 Lingua Language Center offers the IEP for a period of 12 weeks per level for a total of 8 levels.
 Students will typically attend class for 16 to 18 hours per week, depending upon their status and/or needs.
 Classes start every Monday.
 You may enroll for as little as two weeks up to the whole program.
 The schedule is Monday through Thursday from core English with elective classes focusing on conversation and accent reduction, business English and TOEFL test preparation.
 Check all schedules here